Defense Mechanisms

 Fundamental Defense Mechanisms

-Some of the most common fundamental mechanisms may include the following:
+Some of the most common fundamental defense mechanisms are the following:

 1. Acting Out

-It is the development of harmful behaviors that divert attention and energy away from other stressors.
-This defense mechanism may be commenced by conduct disorder, antisocial personality disorder, or oppositional defiant disorder.
+This involves the development of harmful behaviors that serve as a distraction, redirecting attention and energy away from other stressors.
+This type of defense mechanism is often linked to conditions like antisocial personality disorder, conduct disorder, or oppositional defiant disorder.

 2. Avoidance